ref-xx/ZX-Asmp/README.md

 machine code.
 In this form, it falls under the category of realtime graphics.

-Requirements
+Recommended Tools
 ------------

-To use Asmp outputs, you need the following files:
+To use Asmp outputs, you need the following files based on your output preferences.
+(asmp will work and produce asm files without those)
 - zx0.exe
 - zx7.exe
 - megalz.exe